 a.
 Undesired appearance

 Patients expect an improvement in their appearance following dermal filler injections.
 However, if the appearance is significantly worse after soft tissue filler injections, then corrective treatments must be offered as this is widely regarded as a major complication.
 For example, if hyaluronic acid has been injected as a filler and needs changing, then injections of enzyme hyaluronidase can dissolve it.
 Just a small amount is sufficient to make the required change.
-Multiple injections could be required to get the desired result.
+Multiple injections could be required to get the desired lead to.

 b.
 Nodule formation and infection

 It is not uncommon for patients to be able to feel the fillers under their skin after it has been injected.
-However, may be these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
+However, frequently these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
 There is always a likelihood of infection developing within these nodules, and patients could require a course of antibiotics to manage it.
 This must be constantly reviewed.

 c.
 Blockage of blood circulation